90 Minutes in Heaven (film)

-90 Minutes in Heaven is a 2015 Christian drama film directed by Michael Polish and starring Hayden Christensen, Kate Bosworth, Hudson Meek, Dwight Yoakam, Michael W. Smith, and Michael Harding.
+90 Minutes in Heaven is a 2015 American Christian drama film directed by Michael Polish and starring Hayden Christensen, Kate Bosworth, Hudson Meek, Dwight Yoakam, Michael W. Smith, and Michael Harding.
 It is based on the bestselling book of the same name.
 It is the first film by Giving Films, a sister company to retail chain Family Christian Stores, and though the company announced plans to donate all profits from the film to charitable organizations, the poorly reviewed film showed a loss at the box office.

 Premise

 Baptist minister Don Piper is involved in a horrific car crash, pronounced dead at the scene and covered by a tarp.
 Ninety minutes later, having been brought to a hospital, he returns to life and claims to have seen Heaven and visited with deceased relatives while there.

 Production

 The project was shot in Atlanta, Georgia, and the shooting finished in March 2015.
 Since its publication, Don Piper's book was twice on the New York Times Best Seller list, was listed as a USA Today best-seller, and has sold 7 million copies in 46 languages.

 The producers chose to stay as true as possible to the book which inspired the film: